tonethar/IGME-330-Fall-2023/notes/exam-2-details.md

 <hr>

 ## I. When is it? / What's on it?
-- Week 10B - Thursday 3/30/23
+- Week 11A - Tuesday 11/07/23
-- *Anything* and *everything* we have covered weeks 1-9 of this semester is fair game
+- *Anything* and *everything* we have covered weeks 1-10 of this semester is fair game
-  - but ... the focus will be on the new content covered from weeks 6-9 (Canvas, WebAudio, Objects/Classes and some Unix & Node.js)
+  - but ... the focus will be on the new content covered from weeks 5-10 (Canvas, WebAudio, Objects/Classes and some Unix & Node.js)

 <hr>